Fucking Hostile: Background and recording

 In an interview with Revolver, drummer Vinnie Paul stated that recording "Fucking Hostile" flowed "real nice."
 The distorted vocals were inspired by Nine Inch Nails song "Head Like a Hole" and were achieved with a Tascam 4-track cassette recorder.
 Producer Terry Date recalled "we were messing around with different techniques to get the right distorted sound," and guitarist Dimebag Darrel got an idea.
 He went home and returned with the cassette recorder and exclaimed "just run the mic through this and turn the preamp up really high.
 It distorts really great."

-Darrell and Paul's father, Jerry Abbott, who owned Pantego Studio where the band recorded the song, walked in on the band recorded the vocals and said "you can't record a vocal like that!
+Darrell and Paul's father, Jerry Abbott, who owned Pantego Studio where the band recorded the song, walked in on the band recording the vocals and said "you can't record a vocal like that!
 They'll never master it."
 He amended this, also when interviewed by Revolver, "that was the first time I had ever been around the type of music where you recorded something distorted with a purpose.
 It seemed strange to me, but I guess they proved me wrong."